What Is A Startup MVP & How To Build One?

 Remember there isn’t going to be just one launch.
 There’s going to be multiple releases, each incrementally improving upon the last.
 The end goal of the MVP stage was never to launch a product you think is perfect; it was always to gather feedback that will help you gradually mold your product into the one your customers want.
 This adaptive process can only start once you pull the trigger on version number one.
 By delaying the launch of your MVP, you’re not giving yourself more time to make it better.
 You’re actually holding your product back from entering the next stage of development.

-MVP marketing and promotion
+MVP Marketing and Promotion

 It’s not easy to sell an incomplete product.
 That’s why it’s essential for your MVP to be a crude, yet functioning version of your solution.
 If your MVP delivers that core solution, you’ll have an easier time getting your market excited about the additional features to come.
 Sell the solution, not the current iteration of the product itself (because the first iteration probably won’t look like much on the surface).